rodrigo-arenas/pyworkforce/README.md

 [Rostering](./pyworkforce/rostering):

-It assigns a list of resources to a list of required positions per day and shifts, it takes into account different restrictions as shift bans, consecutive shifts, resting days and others.
+It assigns a list of resources to a list of required positions per day and shifts; it takes into account different restrictions as shift bans, consecutive shifts, resting days, and others.
-It also introduces soft restrictions like shifts preferences.
+It also introduces soft restrictions like shift preferences.

 # Usage:
 Install pyworkforce